 Owing to the simplicity of the PID control structure, it represents a simple and powerful control strategy which can be used for various industrial and practical applications.
+It is well known that the HR response to dynamic exercise is nonlinear and it may be different for each exercising subject, in different physical situations [10].
+Hence, an adaptive and model-based control method is usually designed to address the problem of HR control.
 When using PID control, the controller parameters for each subject should be determined continuously using a subject specific model.
-Alternatively, one can design a robust PID controller which is able to compensate for the inter-individual differences in the dynamic HR response to the work rate [75].
-The idea of a non-model-based control strategy for heart rate regulation during cycle-ergometer is depicted in Fig. 10.2.
+Alternatively, one can design a robust PID controller which is able to compensate for the inter-individual differences in the dynamic HR response to the work rate [60].